What is text mining? Applications and preprocessing techniques

 What are the practical applications of text mining?

 Perhaps the most common end use case of text mining is text categorization.
 Text mining would be the first step for building a model that can categorize text into specific domains, such as spam versus non-spam emails, or detecting explicit content.
 Document classification is another common type of text categorization, especially for sorting news articles into categories such as domestic, international, sports, and lifestyle.

 Through a combination of specialized technology and our community of contributors working in all major languages and regions, we can support the most complex text mining projects.
-Whether you need a text classification dataset or a comprehensive evaluation of your machine translation, we will meet your quality, speed and cost expectations.
 Get in touch to discover how we can support your machine learning model.